 What to Expect

 The wheels of government turn slowly and this is no exception.
 Although you may be pleasantly surprised, be prepared to wait a while for a response to your FOIA/PA request.
-In our experience, responses have generally taken a year or more.
-The new system may work more efficiently, but it is too early to tell.
+Historically, responses have generally taken a year or more, though recently we have received responses in as few as three months.
 The information you receive will also likely be redacted; however, you should be able to view enough information to understand the allegations.

 What to Do Once You Have Received your Information